altfatterz/altfatterz.github.io/_posts/2019-01-03-deploy-to-local-and-remote-kubernetes-cluster.md

 ---
 layout: post
-title: Setup your Kubernetes development environment
+title: Deploy to local and remote Kubernetes cluster
-tags: [minikube, kubernetes, docker]
+tags: [minikube, kubernetes, docker, springboot]
 ---

 In this blog post we look into how to setup the development environment when deploying to a Kubernetes cluster.
 We will use a simple Spring Boot service which we deploy to a local Kubernetes cluster (using `Minikube`) and also to a remote Kubernetes cluster (using GKE).